dev-protocol/protocol/docs/WHITEPAPER.md

 The new Market Contract will be activated upon a vote by the Dev Token owner.

-The balance of the voter's Dev Token determines the importance of one vote.
-Voting chooses yes/no. When the total number of votes reaches 10% of the total Dev Token total supply, the Market Contract becomes effective if the number of positive votes exceeds the negative ones.
+The number of Dev Tokens sent by the voter determines the importance of one vote.
+Voting always means "Yes," not to vote means "No." Burn Dev Token by each voting.
+When the total number of votes reaches 10% of the total Dev Token total supply, the Market Contract becomes enabled.

 ### Contract as a behavior